coderefinery/hpc-containers/content/basics_running_containers.rst

    - You can run the container with ``apptainer run my_image.sif``
    - You can start an interactive shell in a container with ``apptainer shell my_image.sif``
-   - You can run a single program in a container with ``apptainer exec my_image.sif my_program arg1 arg2``
+   - You can execute a single program in a container with ``apptainer exec my_image.sif my_program arg1 arg2``